Don Henley: Personal life

-In the early 1980s, Henley was engaged to Battlestar Galactica actress Maren Jensen.
-His first solo album I Can't Stand Still was dedicated to Jensen, who also sang harmony vocals on the song "Johnny Can't Read".
+In the early 1980s, Henley was engaged to Battlestar Galactica actress and model Maren Jensen.
+His debut solo studio album I Can't Stand Still (1982) was dedicated to Jensen, who also sang harmony vocals on the song "Johnny Can't Read".
 He and Jensen separated in 1986.

 In 1995, Henley married model and socialite Sharon Summerall.
-Performers at the wedding included Bruce Springsteen, Sting, Billy Joel, John Fogerty, Jackson Browne, Sheryl Crow, Glenn Frey, and Tony Bennett.
-Henley later wrote the song "Everything Is Different Now" from the album Inside Job for Sharon.
-Summerall has been diagnosed with multiple sclerosis.
-They have three children together, two girls and a boy.
+Performers at the wedding included Bruce Springsteen, the Police's Sting, Billy Joel, John Fogerty, Jackson Browne, Sheryl Crow, Glenn Frey and Tony Bennett.
+Henley later wrote the song "Everything Is Different Now" on his fourth solo studio album Inside Job (2000) for Summerall.
+Summerall has been diagnosed with multiple sclerosis (MS).
+They have three children together: two daughters and a son.

-In 2012, Henley was estimated to be the fourth-wealthiest drummer in the world, behind Ringo Starr, Phil Collins and Dave Grohl, with a $200 million fortune.
+In 2012, Henley was estimated to be the fourth-wealthiest drummer in the world (behind the Beatles' Ringo Starr, Genesis's Phil Collins and the Foo Fighters' Dave Grohl), with a combined fortune of $200 million.

+In February 2024, it was revealed that Henley had stalled plans for an Eagles biography that writer Ed Sanders planned to publish.
+Friction between the two of them was the stated reason.